Kang Ho-dong: Personal life

-Kang Ho-dong was born in Jinju on June 11, 1970 to a family of one brother and three sisters.
-Kang Ho-dong first met his wife on arranged double blind date with Yoo Jae-suk and on November 12, 2006, Kang married Lee Hyo-jin.
+Kang was born in Jinju on July 14, 1970 (11th day of the 6th lunar month), to a family of one brother and three sisters.
+Kang first met his wife on arranged double blind date with Yoo Jae-suk and on November 12, 2006, Kang married Lee Hyo-jin.
 They had their first child, a boy named Kang Si-hoo, on March 13, 2009.

 Career

-Kang Ho-dong graduated from Masan Business High School.
+Kang graduated from Masan Business High School.
 After graduating from high school, he started participating actively in professional Ssireum (Korean wrestling) matches.
 Early in his wrestling career, he lost many matches.
 However, on July 8, 1989, at the 44th national ssireum championships, the unseeded Kang managed to defeat the legendary Lee Mangi and went on to win the tournament, which marked the start of his successful Ssireum career.
 Known as 'Devil on the sand' for his arrogant and fearless demeanor, he went on to win the Baekdujangsa Ssireum Championship seven times and the Cheonhajangsa Ssireum Championship five times.
 He was widely recognized as the youngest ever Cheonhajangsa title holder.

 After Kang retired from wrestling, he began his MC and comedian career in 1993, appearing on MBC as a talent.
 He was influenced by Lee Kyung-kyu, who is a famous MC and comedian in South Korea.
 He later became the host of a number of popular variety programs such as X-Man, Love Letter and Ya Shim Man Man.
 Kang has won numerous entertainment awards, and is widely recognized as one of the best television hosts in Korean television history.
 In 2011, he hosted four popular variety programs – Happy Sunday - 2 Days & 1 Night, Golden Fishery, Star King and Strong Heart.

-In 2008, the 44th Baeksang Arts Awards, Kang Ho Dong became the first in history to win the TV category Daesang (Grand Prize) as a comedian.
+In 2008, the 44th Baeksang Arts Awards, Kang became the first in history to win the TV category Daesang (Grand Prize) as a comedian.
 The Daesang had only been awarded to TV actors/actresses ever since its establishment and Kang is the first one to break this tradition.

 On September 9, 2011, Kang held a press conference announcing his retirement from the entertainment industry due to his tax evasion controversy and demand for investigation by the National Tax Service.